-Final proposals should be submitted electronically to Pat Bartscherer, NCAT Program Manager, (patb@theNCAT.org) and your institution's provost/vice president for academic affairs.
-Deadline for submission is June 16, 2008.
+Each final plan must include a project budget developed in consultation with your campus provost/chief academic officer.
+Final proposals should be submitted electronically to Pat Bartscherer, NCAT Program Manager, at patb@theNCAT.org with a copy to your campus provost/chief academic officer.

+Deadline for Submission of Final Plans: July 15, 2011.

-A program selection committee made up of faculty and staff from the IHL community in consultation with NCAT will review the final proposals.
-In addition to selecting projects that are likely to succeed and to have the highest impact, the IHL program will attempt to work in a variety of disciplines and campus types using varying approaches to the redesigned courses.
+The provosts/chief academic officers from the Missouri public four-year universities in consultation with NCAT will review the final proposals and make final selections.
+In addition to selecting projects that are likely to succeed and to have the highest impact, the Missouri program will give priority to working in a variety of academic disciplines.

-Award decisions will be made by June 30, 2008 so that campuses can begin work in mid-summer.
+Projects will be selected to participate in the program by July 30, 2011 so that campuses can begin work in late summer.